Tattoo Aftercare: How to Take Care of Your New Tattoo

 You just sat through the hard part.
 Now the most important work happens at home.

-Proper tattoo aftercare keeps your new ink looking bold, helps prevent infection, and protects the time and money you just invested.
+Good tattoo aftercare keeps your new ink looking bright.
+It helps prevent infection and protects your time and money.

 These are the same tattoo aftercare instructions we give every client at Art In Motion Tattoos in Colorado Springs.